 I love getting requests for posts.
-It makes me feel special because it lets me know there are some people out there who really like my writing.
-The idea for this story was based on another post I wrote about the Walking Dead.
+It makes me feel special because it lets me know there are some people out there who like my writing enough to ask for something.
+The idea for this story was based on another post I wrote about The Walking Dead.
 There in the comments section, I got a request from my friend Dianda, over at Cats & Co.
-So here goes the first installment of my serial on what a zombie apocalypse would really be like once the zombies get…gooey.
+So here goes the first installment of my serial on what I think a zombie apocalypse would really be like once the zombies get…gooey.

 Fair warning, people, it’s gonna get nasty.

 When it actually happened, it was nothing like the movies.
 Sure, the first week or so was crazy.
 Zombies everywhere.
 Yeah, I know how it sounds, but dead people were up and walking around, so what would you call them?
 People were dying all over the place…and then getting back up again.
 And chasing people.
 They could move as fast as you or me too.
-No shambling and moaning for these guys.
-They were aggressive– like they were pissed off about being dead and all.
+None of that George Romero shambling shit.
+These guys were aggressive– like they were pissed off about being dead and all.
 They weren’t hungry, they were just angry… or crazy, like a rabid animal, something reduced to its basest instincts.
 On the second day, when shit really started to go south, I saw my neighbor tear apart her own dog like it was made of cheesecloth.
 He was a Corgi named Farley.

 Whatever happened, it happened fast.
 Saturday night I was heading home from my shift at the store, feeling pleased with myself for scoring a phone number from the hot girl at the pizza shop next door.
 I should have known it wouldn’t last.
 Nothing good ever happens to me.
 I stayed inside playing Halo and eating day old pizza all day Sunday, and Monday morning I woke up to Ms. Russo giving Farley a close shave with her teeth.
 Once I realized what was happening out there, I did what any self-respecting convenience store clerk would do; I holed up in my apartment.